BÉT logóÁrfolyamok: 15 perccel késleltetett adatok

 - Do you think the ongoing bipolarization of the world can reverse globalization regarding trade and the emergence of financial centres?

 - It is very difficult to see globalization in its vaguer form disappear.
-Trade as a % of thus taking population growth into account, has risen from 27% in 1970 to 60% in 2019, a 220% rise over the past half century.
+Trade as a % of GDP, thus taking population growth into account, has risen from 27% in 1970 to 60% in 2019, a 220% rise over the past half century.
 People like to talk about the improvement in lifestyles, technology, mobile phones, PCs, vaccines, motorcars, but actually trade has probably been mostly responsible for the revolutionary improvement in living standards.
 We need trade.
 But you are right to point out that we are in a much more bipolar world, with people asking us to join various camps.
 There might be a bit of deglobalization, but firms are opening up extra supply chains.
 ‘Brittle’ supply chains are becoming more ‘supple’ as companies put more ‘fat into the system’.
 Instead of getting everything from China, a firm, while not leaving China, is going to open extra capacity, logistics, and other links in India or in Brazil, or America or Indonesia, Africa.
 From a financial centre point of view that’s great, more complexity, more trades, more transactions.

 Going back to Budapest, and its potential: the truly global financial centres are frequently smaller places.
 Singapore is not particularly large, nor Amsterdam, or many offshore centres.
 Switzerland, where Zurich and Geneva are strong in our index, has only nine million people.
 And here we are in Hungary with ten million people.
 In the old times, back in the 80s, when you read literature on how financial centres developed, the belief was that you start with a basic economy, then you build a really big economy, and then you get a financial centre.
 Well, that's not true.
 There are two types of financial centres.
 One type supports a domestic economy, the other type is the international hub.
 I think Budapest has a chance to become one of those hubs.
 Like Singapore in Asia or London in Europe, Budapest might become ‘local everywhere in Eurasia’.
 My test for a truly international hub?
 I don't know anybody in 40-plus years of working in finance, who went to New York, or to Tokyo, or to Beijing or to Shanghai to do a deal, where they don't have a local, domestic interest, a local component.
 Singapore and London in particular, but also Zurich, Geneva, or Amsterdam, are places people frequently go there to do a deal with no local interest at all.
 They just like the regulatory environment, the law firms, accountants, courts, arbitrators, and other facilities.
 A deal is done in these hubs that has nothing to do with the domestic economy.
 Hungary could genuinely grow into that hub role for Eurasia.
 In most countries about 5 percent to 6 percent of ‘normal’ GDP is finance.
 In these hub centres it is more like 10 percent.
 And it makes a city much more wealthy, much more succcessful, much more interesting.